Materialized Views

 Example 1: E-commerce Purchases

-Transform purchase events into analytics-ready table:
+Transform purchase events into an analytics-ready table:

 Query example: